Mental Health Tips For Executives – Musing With Mugenyi

 I feel that it’s not right to ever allow us to reach such a breaking point.

 The philosophy behind my work is that people are not isolated.
 Your issue shouldn’t be isolated from the other subsystems.
 You can be an executive, but that doesn’t mean that you’re immune to stress or to mental issues.
 It’s healthy to be asking yourself how does your stress impact your performance?
 How does it impact your relationships?
 How does that stress impact your parenting?
-It’s important to encourage people to talk about these things before your life starts to fall apart. mental health tips for executives Zach: Here’s a hypothetical example.
+It’s important to encourage people to talk about these things before your life starts to fall apart.
+Zach: Here’s a hypothetical example.
 Let’s say you’re dealing with an executive at a bank.
 Can you give some examples of what you would advise that executive to implement in terms of day-to-day procedures that would help their employees with their mental health?

 Noah: